c00/botman/readme.md

 ## Data privacy

 `botman` talks directly to the OpenAi API.
 So assume that OpenAi knows about your plans to overthrow goverments and such.
 Other than that, botman does not reach out to any service.
-It currently does not store any information locally either.
-Tho there are plans to keep a local history for convenience.
+It does store your chat history locally in `~/.botman/history`.
+You can disable this in the settings file `~/.botman/config.yaml` by setting `saveHistory` to false.

 ## Motivation